nbQA-dev/nbQA/README.md

 ## 👥 Contributing

-I will give write-access to anyone who contributes anything useful (e.g. pull request / bug report) - see the [contributing guide](https://nbqa.readthedocs.io/en/latest/contributing.html) for details on how to do so.
+I will give write-access to anyone who makes a useful pull request - see the [contributing guide](https://nbqa.readthedocs.io/en/latest/contributing.html) for details on how to do so.